davydog187/ecto_ipa/talk.md

 * Ecto.Query - A super expressive abstraction over SQL that gives you several ways to interact with your data
 * Ecto without a DB - How `embedded_schemas` and `Changeset`s make Ecto a good choice even when you don't have a database

-### What will we not go over?
+### What will we **not** go over?
 * Ecto.Multi
 * Transactions
 * Adapters (Databases other than Postgres or MySQL)
 * Ecto Custom Types
+* ...and more

 The best way to learn something new is to dive into writing code.
 Today I'd like to show you some concrete examples that you can follow along with.

 Its also worth noting that one best features of Elixir is its first class documentation, and Ecto is no exception.
 When in doubt, [read the docs](https://hexdocs.pm/ecto/Ecto.html).
 They are not only your friend, but an extensive learning tool.
 If you're really struggling to understand a bit of code, or curious how something works, reach for the docs first.
 They will often provide working examples, as well as links back to the source code.

+## Assumptions
+* You understand the basics of a database (Postgres for our example)
+* You are familiar at a high level with Elixir syntax

-### Working Example - EctoIPA
+## Todays Example - EctoIPA
 Today we will be thinking in terms of :beer:, specifically breweries, and the styles of beer that they brew.
-We are going to keep our example as simple as possible, using two tables.
+We are going to keep our example as simple as possible, using two tables to describe breweries, and the styles of beer that they brew.

+**Data Disclaimer**
+I'd also like to mention that the data we're playing with today is mostly fake.
+It uses real New York brewery names, but associates them with beer styles that they may or may not brew.
+Sorry New York breweries 🙃.

 [Beer Styles](https://github.com/davydog187/ecto_ipa/blob/master/lib/ecto_ipa/bar/beer_style.ex) are the first table.
 They consist of a name (e.g. Pilsener), an abv (Alchohol By Volume) value, ranging between 0 and .20, and IBU (International Bitterness Unit) between 5 and 120.